FaZeBase/IESN_Exercises/README.md

 # IESN_Exercises
-All the exercises made an IESN untill December
+All the exercises made at IESN untill December